sidneyarepp/starter-restaurant-reservation/README.md

 # Periodic Tables Restaurant Reservation App

-### The periodic tables restaurant reservation app is meant to be used to a restaurant for the following purposes:
+### The periodic tables restaurant reservation app is meant to be used by a restaurant for the following purposes:

 - Create reservations
 - Edit reservations